Full and Partial (Removable) Dentures in Livonia

 Removable partial dentures tend to be lighter and less obtrusive, allowing you to remove them at night.
 Implant-supported overdentures require one or more dental implants to hold them securely in place.
 They’re usually a bit more stable and comfortable, but they tend to cost a bit more and they require ample bone structure to securely anchor the implants.

-It’s perfectly normal for you to require denture adjustments, relines and repairs as your soft tissue shrinks or natural bone loss occurs with aging.
+It’s perfectly normal for you to require denture adjustments, relines, and repairs as your soft tissue shrinks or natural bone loss occur with aging.
 In addition, wearing dentures is a transitional process for most patients.
 Be aware that they should begin to feel more natural to you over time.
 With the proper care, dentures can last anywhere from 5-10 years before they become worn out and require new ones.
 You should always handle your dentures with care, gently removing and rinsing them after eating.
 Just like your natural teeth, you’ll want to brush them daily and some types require soaking overnight.
-Please contact Livonia Dentistry today to schedule a consultation to see if dentures are right for you!
+When you need a complete smile again, give us a call and schedule an appointment.
+Reach out to our office by calling 734-462-6400 at your earliest convenience!